Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Once complete and the confirmation screen is visualized, close the Installer.

 	![TTW Confirmation](https://github.com/user-attachments/assets/db06e252-7768-460c-80a8-8dcea7dafa1e)
-	**Someone please send Kamchatka a screenshot of this confirmation page with the new 3.3.3 installer included**

 :::tip Double Check
 Navigate to `C:\Modding\Uranium Fever\mods`, right click the `[NoDelete] Tale of Two Wasteland` folder, select `Properties`, and verify that the installation size is exactly 17GB.